LionC/nest.nvim/README.md

 # nest.nvim

-Neovim utility plugin to define keymaps in concise, readable, cascading trees
+Neovim utility plugin to define keymaps in concise, readable, cascading lists and trees

 - Modular, maintainable pure Lua way to define keymaps
-- Written in a single file of ~100 lines of Lua
+- Written in a single file of ~100 lines
 - Only supports `neovim`

 ## Installation